johnmatsson/Easy-DCR-WB2CBA/README.md

 The kit used for my developments was provided by F5KSE radio-club (http://ref31.r-e-f.org/) with the help of F4JQT (does not include the low-band filter).

-The software from WB2CBA has been changes to :
+The software from WB2CBA has been changed to :
 1. Add support for CAT control over USB serial from WSJT-X and JS8Call
 2. Rearrange DIP switch configuration to support multi-band operation